bolognalab/bolognalab.github.io/schedule-Instructions.md

 * Install the VSCode extensions [LiveServer](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) and [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python). **LiveServer** helps you preview the website before it's published and Python is used to automate some processes (which you can also do yourself by spending a lot more time).

 ### List of events as CSV
 You need a CSV file similar to ``/themenwoche-2024/files/programm-themenwoche.csv`` that lists your events.
-The file should be called ``programm-themenwoche.csv``.
+The file should be called ``programm-themenwoche.csv`` and have the same exact columns as the example files.
 For each event you should define:

 * A short title ``short-event-name``, which should fit nicely in the rectangles of the program.
 After setting up the schedule, you may want to adjust the ``short-event-name`` further, so that the title takes up no more than 3 lines and the words are divided meaningfully.